faceleg/vim-airline/README.md

 *  it's fully customizable; if you know a little `statusline` syntax you can tweak it to your needs.
 *  it is trivial to write colorschemes; for a minimal theme you need to edit 9 lines of colors. (please send pull requests if you create new themes!)

-what about [old powerline][a]?
+What about [old powerline][a]?

 * the old version still works well, but since it's deprecated new features won't get added

-# why's it called airline?
+# Why's it called airline?

-i wrote the initial version on an airplane, and since it's light as air it turned out to be a good name.  thanks for flying vim!
+I wrote the initial version on an airplane, and since it's light as air it turned out to be a good name.
+Thanks for flying vim!

-# installation
+# Installation

-this plugin follows the standard runtime path structure, and as such it can be installed with a variety of plugin managers:
+This plugin follows the standard runtime path structure, and as such it can be installed with a variety of plugin managers:

 *  [pathogen][k]
   *  `git clone https://github.com/bling/vim-airline ~/.vim/bundle/vim-airline`